-Cyber Monday has surpassed Black Friday as the biggest shopping day of the year in the U.S. As a result, online shopping scams and legal disputes have greatly increased.
+Cyber Monday has surpassed Black Friday as the biggest shopping day of the year in the United States.
+As a result, online shopping scams and legal disputes have greatly increased.
 It is important to do your homework and protect your holiday shopping budget from scammers.
 If you have any questions, contact your LegalShield provider law firm.
 Your provider law firm information can be located on your LegalShield mobile app.

 - Beware of pricing that is too good to be true.
 Check reviews on greatly discounted items to make sure they do not have major problems.
 A $250 TV might not seem like such a good deal if it does not make it to 2025.
 Online scammers often set up dummy websites, auction listings, or ads that offer popular items far below market value.
 These scammers will kick into high gear for Cyber Monday.
 Trust your instincts and beware of scam sales.